idelchi/wslint/README.md

 - The executable itself
 - Folders and files starting with '`.`', unless the `-a` flag is used

-Files that are normally excluded can explicitly be included by:
+To include files that are normally excluded, either:

-- Not using glob patterns
+- Write a full path to the file
-- Using glob patterns in the filename portion of the path (excluding the extension)
+- Use glob patterns only in the filename portion of the path (excluding the extension)

 Example:

+    wslint ".git/config"
     wslint ".task/*.env"
     wslint "*.exe"